metawops/hardware/the-analog-thing/arduino_2650_hybrid_controller/README.md

            THE ANALOG THING will work as a standalone analog computer when the hybrid port is disabled.
 * enable: Enable the hybrid controller.
-In this case, THE ANALOG THING is is under control of the attached microcontroller and the mode switch is disabled.
+In this case, THE ANALOG THING is under control of the attached microcontroller and the mode switch is disabled.
 * halt: Put THE ANALOG THING into HALT-mode.
 * help: Print a short help text.